Early life of José de San Martín: Infancy

-José Francisco lived his first four years under the combined influences of his Hispanoamerican family and the Guaraní population.
+José Francisco lived his first four years under the combined influences of his Hispanic American family and the local Guaraní population.
 At home, he would have learned the Spanish language, uses and customs of Spanish heritage and the Catholic religion.
-Other children of the zone were Guaraní peoples, so he would have learned Guaraní language as well.
+Other children of the zone were Guaraní peoples, so he would have learned the Guaraní language language as well.
 Guaraníes had also their own uses, customs and religions, such as the San La Muerte cult.
-Alonso Piñeiro points that San Martín would have learned his first reading skills at the school of Yapeyu, but the chance is unlikely as he left the city being just four years old.
-He also had an indigenous wet nurse named Rosa Guarú, mentioned at local folk songs.
+Alonso Piñeiro points out that San Martín would have learned his first reading skills at the school of Yapeyú, but the chance is unlikely as he left the city being just four years old.
+He also had an indigenous wet nurse named Rosa Guarú, mentioned by local folk songs.

 Juan moved to Buenos Aires in 1781, drafted for the Regiment of Spanish volunteers.
-His house would have been located at the modern street Piedras, between Moreno and Belgrano.
+His house would have been located at the modern Piedras street, between Moreno and Belgrano.
 José could have been in school at the Santo Domingo Convent, but if he was he would have taken just the first grade, due to his age.
 Juan was requesting to be moved to a Spanish regiment in the Iberian peninsula, and finally left Buenos Aires with his family in 1783.
 He took the "Santa Balbina" ship on December 6, and the reports list that, besides both parents, they moved with José Francisco (six years old), María Elena (twelve years old), Manuel Tadeo (eleven years old), Fermín (10 years old), Justo Rufino (eight years old) and Antonio, a family slave.
 They arrived to Cadiz in March, 1784, and moved to Madrid.
 The family endured with just 1500 pesos that Juan brought from the Americas, he couldn't get a new military appointment or his unpaid wages.
 He requested retirement and wages of colonel, citing his 57 years old and 37 years of military service, but he could only get the retirement.
 Finally, he was destined to Málaga as a supporting officer, with wages of 300 reales per month.